-I have been told by many patients that they have bad genes.
 While genetics play some role, the environment and your lifestyle can alter gene expression.
 You can turn longevity genes on and the genes that cause illness off by altering your environment and lifestyle.
 The reverse is also true.

 Centarians taught us a lot.
 Researchers on longevity in the Blue Zones found many of the same factors that enabled people to live past 100.
 You may think that you are not able to live as people in the Blue Zones do, however we can adapt their habits to our circumstances and apply some of the latest scientific breakthroughs to age slower and healthier.

 The people who live in the Blue Zones incorporated movement into everyday activities such as gardening, and doing house and yard work without mechanical equipment.
 The modern-day approach to movement is maintaining fitness that prevents bone and muscle loss as well as brain loss.
 Exercise can increase a protein called BDNF – Brain Derived Neurotropic Factors.
 BDNF, a trophic (growth) factor is associated with cognitive improvement and the alleviation of depression and anxiety.
 It increases blood flow and resistance to injury.

 Weightlifting or using your body weight against gravity can build muscle and bone, aerobic activity helps the heart, lungs and circulatory system and brings nutrients to the brain.
 Flexibility and balance exercise can prevent injuries, muscle spasms and falls.

 Eat to 80% full